jvanasco/metadata_parser/README.rst

 Notes
 =============
-1. This requires BeautifulSoup 3 or 4.
-If it can import bs4 it does, otherwise it tries BeautifulSoup (3)
+1. This requires BeautifulSoup 4.
 2. For speed, it will instantiate a BeautifulSoup parser with lxml , and fall back to 'none' (the internal pure python) if it can't load lxml

+* It is HIGHLY recommended that you install lxml for usage.
+It is considerably faster.
+Considerably faster. *

 The default 'strategy' is to look in this order:
 	og,dc,meta,page